IMDEANetworksWNG/Mikrotik-researcher-tools/README.md

 # Researcher version of Openwrt for wAP 60G/LHGG-60ad/wAP 60Gx3 AP

+**This is not a oficially supported openwrt fork, do not contact the openwrt maintainers for help.
+If you have any questions email me at: pablo.jimenezmateo@imdea.org**

 Features:

 * Comes patched with all the features from [LEDE-ad7200](https://github.com/seemoo-lab/lede-ad7200)